pyscaffold/pyscaffoldext-dsproject/README.md

 [PyScaffold] extension tailored for *Data Science* projects.
 This extension is inspired by [cookiecutter-data-science] and enhanced in many ways.
 The main differences are that it
 1. advocates a proper Python package structure that can be shipped and distributed,
-2. uses a [conda] environment instead of something `virtualenv` based and is thus more suitable for data science projects,
+2. uses a [conda] environment instead of something [virtualenv]-based and is thus more suitable for data science projects,
 3. more default configurations for [Sphinx], [py.test], [pre-commit], etc. to foster clean coding and best practices.